80 Years On, Do We Know If Electroconvulsive Therapy Works?

 In our media release, Kirsch commented:

 I don’t think many ECT advocates understand just how strong placebo effects are for a major procedure like ECT.
-The failure to find any meaningful long-term benefits compared to placebo groups are particularly distressing.
+The failure to find any meaningful long-term benefits compared to placebo groups is particularly distressing.
 On the basis of the clinical trial data, ECT should not be used for depressed individuals.

-A commentary on our paper by Richard Bentall, co-author of my first review 10 years ago, suggests that we were too generous in our quality ratings and describes ECT as ‘a classic failure of evidence-based medicine’.
-4
+A commentary on our paper by Richard Bentall, co-author of my first review 10 years ago, suggests that we were too generous in our quality ratings and describes ECT as ‘a classic failure of evidence-based medicine’.4

 We are delighted that the Director of the UK’s National Institute for Health and Care Excellence (NICE) (Dr. Paul Chrisp), which writes our national practice guidelines, immediately agreed to review NICE’s ECT recommendations taking our paper into consideration, and that the President of the Royal College of Psychiatry (Dr. Wendy Burn) referred our review to its ECT committee for consideration in relation to the forthcoming update of their ECT Position Statement.